 Repair costs of oak flooring

 Day to day life always makes an impact on the look of your home, no matter how hard you try to prevent it.
 After a certain amount of time, you may need to consider fixing the flooring in your home.
 This involves working out the cost of solid wood flooring repairs.
-Furniture, pet claws and heeled shoes can all leave their mark on solid wood flooring, and these accidents can mar the appearance of your floor.
+Furniture, pet claws and heeled shoes can all leave their mark on solid wood flooring, and these accidents can mar the appearance of your floor and increase the wood flooring cost.

 The cost of fixing scratches in your solid wood flooring doesn’t have to be extortionate.
 For smaller scratches, fill in the mark with a permanent marker.
 Or carefully apply a small amount of stain marker in the colour of your floor before wiping with a clean, dry cloth.